 Use a simple, clear, and understandable image.
 To arrange your content effectively, use the rule of thirds.
 Try to place the most significant information between the lines or where the lines intersect.

 Facial expressions hint at the feelings that your video may elicit.
-Take some still photos while filming to ensure you have great facial images for your thumbnail.
-However, try to limit yourself to only one or two faces or subjects.
+Take still photos while filming to ensure you have great facial images for your thumbnail.
+However, limit yourself to only one or two faces or subjects.

-To make your thumbnail stand out, use bright, contrasting colors.
-If your video doesn't have bright backgrounds or subjects, you can use image-editing software to change the thumbnail's background color.
+To make your thumbnail stand out, use bright, contrasting colours.
+If your video doesn't have bright backgrounds or subjects, you can use image-editing software to change the thumbnail's background colour.

 An animated thumbnail is a fun, eye-catching way to spruce up your video and maybe give a glimpse of the action to come.
 If you're going to use animation to express your message, keep it under 5 seconds long and include alt text if possible.

-After reading this blog, I hope you have understood what a video thumbnail is, its importance, and how you can use them.
-In a world that is using videos on the web daily, the role of video thumbnails is crucial.
+After reading this blog, I hope you have understood what a video thumbnail is, its importance, and how you can use it.
+In a world that uses videos on the web daily, the role of video thumbnails is crucial.

 On any social media or video hosting platform, thumbnails add to the user experience and draw an audience.
-A video with a good thumbnail is more likely to be clicked than one without a thumbnail.
+A video with a good thumbnail is likelier to be clicked than one without a thumbnail.

 Editor: Amrutha